How to Tell if AirPods Are Fake or Real: 6 Tested & Proven Methods

 We bought counterfeit AirPods to determine what differentiates them from the authentic pair.
 Here’s the ultimate guide on how to tell if your AirPods or AirPods Pro are fake.

-But identifying fakes from originals is possible, especially with Apple’s new features and a keen eye.
-And we investigated fake AirPods to list all the possible ways you can do so.
-Read on as we explore the six best ways to determine if your AirPods are real or fake.
+That’s why we got ourselves some fake AirPods to list all the practical ways you can differentiate them from the real ones.
+Read on as we explore the seven best ways to determine if your AirPods are real or fake.

 Connection prompt for fake AirPods.